 Titebond make a few different wood glue products, each with their own strengths and weaknesses.
 Let’s take a look at the differences between them, so you can decide which one is right for you.

-Titebond have been a household name in the Carpentry space for over 65 years, ever since the introduction of Titebond Original Wood Glue in 1955!
+Titebond has been a household name in the Carpentry space for over 65 years, ever since the introduction of Titebond Original Wood Glue in 1955!

 All versions of Titebond Wood Glue share many of the same properties, but with a few key differences.
 Let’s take a look at what makes Titebond such a trusted brand, and how to choose between the products available.